Purvi Patel: Appeal

 On April 22, 2015, Patel filed an appeal to the ruling.
 Her lawyers aimed to challenge the feticide charge and the lung float test evidence.
 On January 28, 2016, the Indiana Court of Appeals agreed to hear oral arguments in the appeal.
 A three-member panel of judges heard arguments from both sides on May 23.

 On July 22, 2016, the court ruled in her favor and specified that the legislature had not intended for the feticide statute to be applied to illegal self-induced abortion, and so it vacated the feticide charge.
 The court also ruled that while the state had proven that the child was born alive, it did not prove that the child would not have died if she had sought immediate medical attention.
 It therefore vacated the Class A neglect charge and remanded the case to the trial court with instructions to enter judgment of conviction for class D felony neglect of a dependent and resentence her accordingly.

+The trial court then changed the sentence to 18 months.
+She had already served more time than this, so she was then released.